 Health and Work Champions are supporting their peers to develop the knowledge and skills for this role.

 What is this project about?

-We are open for applications from 1 June 2017 to the 31 July 2017.
+We are open for applications from 01 August 2017 to 08 October 2017.
 To apply please send an up-to-date CV, a statement detailing how you meet the volunteer role description and an indication from your employer that they will support you in this role.
 We would particularly welcome applicants from a broad range of professional backgrounds.

-Successful candidates will be notified in August and will have to attend two days of training in London, on either 7 September and 8 December 2017 or 25 September and 15 December 2017, for which reasonable travel expenses will be paid.
-In your application please tell us which set of dates you would prefer.
+Successful candidates will be notified in October and will have to attend two days of training in London, on 08 December 2017 and 01 March 2018, for which reasonable travel expenses will be paid.

 After the initial training, you will be expected to deliver free training to colleagues in your employing organisation and collect feedback about your training.
 Due to funding, this role is currently only open to those working in England.